FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 a known data type, GEDCOM X recognizes the data URI scheme as defined by [RFC 2397](http://tools.ietf.org/html/rfc2397).

+todo: data uri example

 # 7. Miscellaneous To Do

-todo: add details about which properties are required.

 todo: supply details about how GEDCOM X defines its evidence model.